Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Acknowledgements

 \section{Acknowledgements}

 Kavli IPMU is supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
 This work was performed in part at the Center for Data-Driven Discovery, Kavli IPMU (WPI).
 This study was supported by the Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
 CD thanks Sunil Simha and Ilya Khrykin for useful discussions.
 FD would like to thank Kavli IPMU for having allowed this collaboration, and especially the \texttt{idark} team, which has been providing a quality service that was very valuable for the smooth running of this project.
+KGL acknowledges support from JSPS Kakenhi grants no. JP19K14755 and JP24H00241.